Predicting where 6 top unsigned 2019 football recruits will commit

 We’ve reached the point where the majority of the country’s top 2019 prospects are already verbally committed to some school or another.
 Most of those commitments will stick, though not all will.

 This post is a rundown of six of the highest-rated prospects who have not yet signed with a school.
-Predictions by SB Nation recruiting analyst Bud Elliott.
 National Signing Day is Wednesday, February 6.

 Darnell Wright, five-star OT, Huntington (WV)